Debugging Argo Events

 Check the logs of the

-is probably configured incorrectly, can not authenticate (SQS, slack ect..) or possibly the event is sent to the wrongEventSource
+EventSourceis probably configured incorrectly, can not authenticate (SQS, slack ect..) or possibly the event is sent to the wrongEventSourcetype. -

 Check the logs of the